 The contemplative nature of steering across the lake has caused me to toss around the notion that the most troublesome of the world leaders should be required to paddleboard.
 It should happen on a remote lake in the middle of nowhere.
 They should be instructed to ride together and then switch up partners taking turns at being the paddler, and then being the passenger.
 It would be a good teambuilding experiment.
 It might instigate a sense of trust— no rocking the boat on purpose here.
 It would be an excellent time to remind them of the beauty of our planet, and how well an ecosystem survives when there is little to no manipulation from human kind.
 Maybe all leaders should heed the words of Mother Teresa, If you want to change the world, go home and love your families. (love your people) Just imagine if everyone stopped throwing spitballs at each other, and went home to hug their family and pet the cat?

 Out here on the lake, I see no imaginary lines determining countries or property.
 It looks to be open access for all.
 On the water, the voice of the wind speaks gently to the trees, and the willowing cry of the loons echoes in the dusky evening light.
 We see the fish leap and land with a splash causing circles to ripple outwards.
 The dragon flies glimmer and sparkle in the fading glow, as they dip and dive consuming mosquitos that would feed on our blood.
 Out here there is a sense of freedom, and a definite detachment from the over populated parts of the world.
 As we sweep along on the wrinkles of the lake there is no phone by our hand, and no call to be judged or judge.
 Our hearts are open and our minds are free.
-Our particular section of the world is shaded in splendiferous colors and glows offers abundant hope for tomorrow.
+Our particular section of the world is shaded in splendiferous colors and glows that offers an abundance of hope for tomorrow.